rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 26-Post Billing Charges on windows 1 and 2
 1. getTransactionCode
 Use this API to find the required transaction Code.
-For testing purpose we require transaction Sub Group value `FOD`where by you will need to find transaction Code `2800`.
+For testing purpose we require transaction Sub Group value `COM`where by you will need to find transaction Code `5000`.
 Make sure this inserted into environment Variable `TransactionCode`

-2. Post charges (2800) to the window 2
+2. Post charges (5000) to the window 1.
+The amount can be of your choice

 3. getTransactionCode
 Use this API to find the required transaction Code.
-For testing purpose we require transaction Sub Group value `COM`where by you will need to find transaction Code `5000`.
-Make sure this inserted into environment Variable `TransactionCode`
+For testing purpose we require transaction Sub Group value `FOD`where by you will need to find transaction Code `2800`.
+Make sure this inserted into environment Variable `TransactionCode`.

-4. Post charges (5000) to the window 1
+4. Post charges (2800) to the window 1.
+The amount can be of your choice

 ## 27-Create Advance Room Charges
-As we are testing and no End of Day Routine will be run, use this API to post Room Charges in advance
+As we are testing and no End of Day Routine will be run, use this API to post Room Charges in advance which will post room charges to window 3 as per Routing instructions you inserted earlier.

-## 28-Fetch Folio
+## 28-Fetch Folio postings from each window
 Use this API to fetch Folios from each window.
 Remember there are 3 Windows which should have Charges (Balances)

 ## 29-Post Payment on each Window 1
+1. Fetch the cardId required for posting payment against Credit Card which was insrted earlier.

-Use this API to post payment against the folio on each Window.
-There should be no balance left Window 1 should be paid against Credit Card
+2. Use this API to post payment against the folio on each Window.
+There should be no balance left.
+Window 1 should be paid against Credit Card

 ## 30-Post Payment on each Window 2-3
 Use this API to post payment against the folio on each Window.
-There should be no balance left Window 2 should be paid against payment Method `INV` which is invoiced to Company Window 3 should be paid against payment Method `INV` which is invoiced to Travel Agent
+There should be no balance left
+1. Window 2 should be paid against payment Method `INV` which is invoiced to Company
+2. Window 3 should be paid against payment Method `INV` which is invoiced to Travel Agent

 ## 31-Modify Reservation status to Early Departure
 As we are testing and no End of Day Routine will be run, use this API to change the Reservation to be able checkout Early.